About The Ver Valley Society

 In 1993 we were instrumental in having one of the many pumping stations put onto standby status, and in spring 2016 another pumping station at Bow Bridge was closed down.
 We anticipate further reductions by 2025 still, but over 20 million litres of water per day for local consumption are pumped out of deep boreholes in the chalk aquifer, so we have still have a long way to go to safeguard our river.
 We have a team of Volunteer Water Bailiffs who monitor the Ver regularly and an Action Group who do clearance work monthly along the river – details on separate pages.

 The Ver Valley extends from Kensworth Lynch, north of Markyate, south via Redbourn, St. Albans and Park Street to join the River Colne near Bricket Wood.
 The Valley is formed on chalk covered by a thin layer of clay and flint in the hills with gravel and silt in the valley bottom.

-Chalk streams, or winterbournes, such as the Ver are globally very rare and have habitats supporting a very special ecology.
+Chalk streams, such as the Ver, are globally very rare and have habitats supporting a very special ecology.
 They have porous beds and rely on a high water table for existence.
 The springs which feed the valleys flow with mineral-rich, pure water which has been filtered through the chalk and remains at a constant temperature of about 8ºC.
 Such water is vital to the flora and fauna typifying a chalk stream.
 But now the very existence of such rivers, especially the Ver and its tributary the Red, are under threat.